descarteslabs/descarteslabs-python/README.md

 ## Compute

+- *Breaking Change* The base images for compute have been put on a diet.
+They are now themselves built from "slim" Python images, and they no longer include the wide variety of extra packages that were formerly included (e.g. TensorFlow, SciKit Learn, PyTorch).
+This has reduced the base image size by an order of magnitude, making job startup overhead commensurately faster.
+Any functions which require such additional packages can add them in as needed via the `requirements=` parameter.
+While this will increase image size, it will generally still be much better than the prior "Everything and the kitchen sink" approach.

 - Changes to the `Function.map()` method, with the parameter name change of `iterargs` changed to `kwargs` (the old name is still honored but deprecated), corrected documentation, and enhancements to support more general iterators and mappings, allowing for a more functional programming style.

 ## [2.0.3] - 2023-07-13